 Despite the presence of a number of prominent newspapers and channels, the North Waziristan incident failed to make any headline.

+People are seething under the atrocities committed by the state.
 General Asif Ghafoor in his statement regarding the Khaisor incident has tried to provoke the pashtuns for ‘honour codes’ by saying that,

 "Speaking against rape is not in their culture."